Improving Your On-Camera Presence for Broadcast Journalists

 Polish Your Appearance

 Dress Appropriately: Your attire should be professional and suitable for your audience and context.
+Consider investing in professional attire that is comfortable and camera‑friendly.
 Avoid distracting patterns, excessive jewelry, or anything that could detract from your message.

 Consider Makeup and Lighting: Proper makeup can prevent glare and ensure your facial expressions are visible on screen.
-Good lighting is equally important; it should illuminate your face evenly without casting harsh shadows.
+A makeup kit designed for on‑camera use is a worthwhile addition.
+Good lighting is equally important; a lighting kit will illuminate your face evenly without casting harsh shadows.

 Develop Your Content